nergalex/f5-xc-ce-kvm-aws/readme.rst

     - ``Latitude`` and ``Longitude``: the GPS location of your AWS region
     - ``Token``: see chapter Prerequisites
     - ``site name``: choose your own name
+    ?
+Use a proxy: http://10.0.8.163:8080 # ToDo update the documentation by copying/pasting the right output

 .. code-block:: bash